Last date modified: 2026-Jul-13

 2. Click Back to return to the template for further editing.

-Assign a review manager, or the person who is responsible for reviewing the search results.
+Assign a review manager, or the entity responsible for reviewing the search results.

 Use the controls on the review manager modal to assign review tasks to an office, group, or person.